thkitapci/Inference_of_TF_regulatory_networks/README.md

  Patser is run using the "-li" option which calculates cutoff binding score based on PWM's information content For each TF.

-  A: Determine the top cutoffs of 10% and 5 %  of binding scores for each TF.
+  A: Determine the top cutoffs 10% and 5 %  of binding scores for each TF.

                                     10_5_tail_score_distribution.r